gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 #### Wednesday, September 4, 2024

-GitLens 15.4 focuses on branches and worktrees, with icon and tooltip upgrades that make the association between branches and worktrees clearer, improved cleanup when deleting a branch with a worktree or a worktree with a branch, improvements to comparisons, and more.
+GitLens 15.4 focuses on branches and worktrees, with icon, action, and tooltip upgrades that make the association between branches and worktrees clearer, improved cleanup when deleting a branch with a worktree or a worktree with a branch, improvements to comparisons, and more.

 <img src="/wp-content/uploads/gl-15-4-hero.png" class="img-responsive center img-bordered">

-### Branch Icon and Tooltip Improvements
+### Worktee Enhancements

 Branches in views and quick pick menus have received a few visual improvements to reduce clutter and make it easier to understand branch state.
 Branches with worktrees now display a repository icon instead of the typical branch icon, and the tooltip now also indicates that the branch is in a worktree.
 Branch tooltips now also split out information in a way that is easier to read.

-### Worktree Deletion Improvements
+### Branch & Worktree Cleanup Improvements

 When a branch has an associated worktree, it is now easier to clean up the associated branch when deleting the worktree, and vice versa.
 Using the _Git Delete Worktree_ command on a worktree now also includes options to delete or force-delete both the worktree and its associated branch.
 Similarly, when deleting a branch that has a worktree, the user is first presented with options for deleting the branch's worktree before deleting the branch itself.

-### Branch and Working Tree Comparison Improvements
+### Branch Comparison Improvements

-TBD
+On the _Commits_ view and nested within branches on the _Branches_ view, there is a comparison item to quickly compare the branch with another reference (branch, commit, tag, etc).
+In GitLens 15.4, we now automatically pick the "best" target branch as the default reference to compare with.
+Expand the _Ahead_ item to review your changes as they would be applied to the target branch.

+### Commit Graph Search Additions

+On the _Commit Graph_ (and commit search from the _Search & Compare_ view) you can now limit a search to only search within stashes.
+Use `type:stash` (or `is:stash`) to highlight all your stashes, or add it to a search query to limit the results to stashes.

 ### Added